 The Result Of A “Fix-it” Mentality

 A “fix-it” mentality turns people into a number and lowers the chance for human connection.
 Instead of feeling like the other person is here for them, people can feel like a burden.
-The person receiving assistance loses trust and can become frustrated, tired, put-off, or angry.
+The person receiving assistance loses trust and can become frustrated, tired, put off, or angry.

 Embodying the mindset of a concierge took a lot of training and intentionality.
-I practiced over and over before pieces started to fall into place.
+I practiced over and over before the pieces started to fall into place.
 I believe the same is true for anyone seeking to love someone living with anxiety.
 It takes time to solidify the right motivation and the practical aspects of connection.